Distance Recoloring: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, for $d \geq 2$ and $k \geq d+1$, we provided an initial picture on the computational complexity of $(d, k)$-\CR and related problems with respect to different graph classes.
-Most importantly, we have proved that on graphs that are planar, bipartite, and $2$-degenerate, the problem remains \PSPACE-complete for any $d \geq 2$.
-From the viewpoint of the degeneracy of a graph, it is natural to consider the problem on $1$-degenerate graphs (which are forests).
-Indeed, the complexity of $(d, k)$-\CR ($d \geq 2$) remains unknown even on trees, and we have only been able to partially answer this question by designing a quadratic-time algorithm for paths (a subclass of trees).
+We proved $(d, k)$-\CR is \PSPACE-complete for $d \geq 2$ on graphs that are planar and $2$-degenerate (and also bipartite when $d \geq 3$).
+Additionally, on split graphs, there is an interesting dichotomy: the problem is $\mathsf{PSPACE}$-complete when $d = 2$ and $k$ is large but can be solved efficiently when $d \geq 3$ and $k \geq d+1$.
+For chordal graphs, we show that the problem is $\mathsf{PSPACE}$-complete for even values of $d \geq 2$.
+Finally, we design a quadratic-time algorithm to solve the problem on paths for any $d \geq 2$ and $k \geq d+1$.
+Following the natural hierarchy of graph degeneracy, a logical next open direction is to examine $1$-degenerate graphs (forests).
+Notably, the complexity of $(d, k)$-\CR ($d \geq 2$) remains unresolved even for trees.
+We have only partially addressed this question by developing a quadratic-time algorithm for paths (a subclass of trees).